nitaclaris/Pregnancy-intention-and-Maternal-Bonding/README.md

 ## Data

-The dataset used in this project is not publicly available because it originates from an clinical trial.
+The dataset used in this project is not publicly available because it originates from an ongoing clinical trial.
 In accordance with the study's data sharing policies, participant-level data cannot be publicly released.

 This repository contains only the Stata analysis scripts and project documentation.